(Allium sativum L.)

 Beware of garlic as a remedy applied to the skin!

 Garlic, in external use, can cause contact dermatitis. so use it wisely.
 This use is never recommended for skin problems in young children.

 In home remedies, garlic is used as a remedy for acne or as a remedy for warts.
 In these cases, the application of garlic on the skin should be made according to strict guidelines to avoid causing major problems.

 In any case, if there is any doubt, you should consult your doctor, pharmacist, or dietitian to avoid possible contraindications.
 You should never use different garlic preparations simultaneously (capsules, tinctures, extracts etc..)

-More information about garlic in the listing above.
+More information about garlic.